jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ------------------

-### Raw Vector Node
+### Source data: Raw Vector Node

 ![](images/codegen-vecNode.png)

 ::: notes

-See here, is the raw vector node that Codegen extracts from Sketch.
-They're absolutely positioned, and it is a far way away from being responsive HTML and CSS.
+See here, is the source data.

+It is a node for a vector design element, that Codegen extracted from Sketch.
+They're absolutely positioned, as you can see from x, y, and width and height.

+Our goal is to convert this into responsive HTML and CSS.

 :::